maikotrindade/maikotrindade.github.io/_posts/2026-05-20-testing-autonomous-ai-agents.markdown

 published: true
 categories: [ai-agents, testing]
 tags: [AI, agents, testing, evaluation, LLM, observability, production]
-description: "A practical opinion on how to test autonomous AI agents, drawing on trajectory evaluation, observability, and production-grade reliability practices."
+description: "Practical guide to testing autonomous AI agents using trajectory evaluation, LLM judges, observability, and production reliability practices."
+keywords: "ai agent testing, agent evaluation, trajectory evaluation, llm evals, agent observability, production ai, llm judge, ai reliability"
+image: /public/img/android-dev.png
 ---

 Testing autonomous AI agents is the part of the stack that most teams underestimate.
 We have spent the last two years getting comfortable with prompt evaluation, golden datasets, and the occasional LLM judge.
 None of that is enough once the system starts planning, calling tools, and looping over its own decisions.
-Below is my synthesis of the best material I have read on agent evaluation recently, plus the approach that is actually working in production for [Capitol Trades Tracker][ctt], the agentic AI app I run for tracking congressional stock trades.
+Below is my synthesis of the best material I have read on agent evaluation recently, plus the approach that is actually working in production for <a href="https://maikotrindade.com/capitol-trades-tracker/" target="_blank" rel="noopener" title="Capitol Trades Tracker, an agentic AI app for congressional trades">Capitol Trades Tracker</a>, the agentic AI app I run for tracking congressional stock trades.

 ### Why classic input output testing breaks

-The clearest framing comes from [Comet's piece on agent evaluation][comet].
+The clearest framing comes from <a href="https://www.comet.com/site/blog/ai-agent-evaluation/" target="_blank" rel="noopener noreferrer" title="Comet on AI agent evaluation">Comet's piece on agent evaluation</a>.
 Traditional testing assumes a single input maps to a single output.
 Agents do not behave that way.
 They branch, retry, recover, and sometimes solve the right problem the wrong way.
 A pass or fail on the final answer hides everything interesting about how the agent got there.

-The [agent evaluation deep dive][wolfe] makes the same point when it separates outcome evaluation from trajectory evaluation.
+The <a href="https://cameronrwolfe.substack.com/p/agent-evals" target="_blank" rel="noopener noreferrer" title="Agent evaluation deep dive">agent evaluation deep dive</a> makes the same point when it separates outcome evaluation from trajectory evaluation.
 Outcome tells you the agent finished.
 Trajectory tells you whether it should be trusted to finish again next time.
 Both matter, and they fail in different ways.

 ### The four layers I care about

-After reading through the [agent evals guide][wolfe], the [Evaluating AI Agents][eai] manual, and the [AI Evals Roadmap][roadmap] by Hamel Husain and friends, I keep coming back to four layers that need their own tests:
+After reading through the <a href="https://cameronrwolfe.substack.com/p/agent-evals" target="_blank" rel="noopener noreferrer" title="Agent evals guide">agent evals guide</a>, the <a href="https://evaluating-ai-agents.com/" target="_blank" rel="noopener noreferrer" title="Evaluating AI Agents manual">Evaluating AI Agents</a> manual, and the <a href="https://www.decodingai.com/p/the-ai-evals-roadmap-i-wish" target="_blank" rel="noopener noreferrer" title="AI Evals Roadmap by Hamel Husain">AI Evals Roadmap</a> by Hamel Husain and friends, I keep coming back to four layers that need their own tests:

 | Layer | What it measures | Why it matters |
 | --- | --- | --- |